 How Long Does The Treatment Take?

 This depends on the area/s being treated however approximately 15 to 45 minutes.
-We also allow another 30-60 minutes to apply numbing cream and prepare the skin on the area being treated.

 What Is Aftercare Like?

 You should expect red, hot skin for a few hours after the treatment and ongoing redness for a few days.
 Eyelid treatment leaves the lids slightly swollen for a few days, but makeup can be applied after 24 hours.
 You must avoid touching the treatment area, to minimise infection.
 You must not rub or pick at any micro-crusts as this could cause scarring or hyperpigmentation.
 These micro-crusts will lift away naturally by day 10.
 Avoid all active skin care products such as retinol, vitamin C, hydroquinine, salicylic acid and exfoliant face washes for 7 days after the treatment.
 Also avoid sun exposure for the 7 days following your treatment, and always wear SPF.